 Estrogen is a hormone that affects the cognitive functions through its influence on the circulatory and immune systems.
 It affects the activity of the hippocampus and memory-regulating neurotransmitters in the brain, allowing the process of forming new memories to run smoothly.

-When a woman is in her forties and early fifties, estrogen production declines as the body prepares for menopause.
+When a woman is in her forties, estrogen production declines as the body prepares for menopause.
 This causes a hormonal imbalance that can impair short-term memory, making concentration, adaptation to changes in routine, and processing, storing, and consciously retrieving information harder than before.

 The hormonal changes that primarily cause brain fogs can also result in numerous other symptoms that can trigger or worsen memory loss.
 Depression, anxiety, and stress are symptomatic of memory loss, and these conditions can cause distraction, lack of interest, and tiredness that makes it hard to absorb information and later recall it.
 Symptoms that interrupt sleep, like night sweats and insomnia, can also result in brain fogs.